 Unfortunately, because I was a rule following and Jesus loving kid, I was bullied from elementary school to high school.
 I experienced everything from being called unkind names to being left notes telling me I should die.
 Although I had held close to Jesus through it all, the bullying really started taking a toll on me in my junior year of high school.
 I decided to blame God for how I was being treated and chose to walk away from Him.
 I started hanging out with the wrong people, and my heart became as cold as stone.
 I was disrespectful to my parents and would lie to everyone that loved me.
 The Holy Spirit constantly spoke to me and asked me to follow the Lord, but I ignored those voices for several months.
 Finally, I admitted to the Lord that I believed that He wanted nothing to do with me after disobeying Him.
 Of course that was not His character at all, and He reminded me that He would always go search for His lost sheep (Luke 15:3-7).
 I repented for all that I had done, walking away, and blaming God for something He did not do.
 I realized that through all those years, He was the One who was truly there for me in every moment.
 I grew a fire for God that I had never experienced.
 I became expectant for what He would do in my life in college.

-I was a part of Chi Alpha at UTSA all four years of college.
-While in school, the Lord had called me to full time ministry and told me to help Him start a Chi Alpha group in Manhattan, New York City.
-I joined staff for one year at UTSA, then moved to Manhattan in January of 2020.
-My husband, Alex, and I got married that May, and then, he moved up to NYC, where we served that Chi Alpha group for the last three years.
+I was a part of Chi Alpha all four years of college.
+While in school, the Lord had called me to full time ministry and told me to help Him start a Chi Alpha group in a northan state.
+My husband, Alex, and I, left TX and helped a new Chi Alpha chapter to be launched.
 I have struggled through chronic pain for 10+ years and various other health issues, and after needing to have 2 spine surgeries in 2022, the Lord called us to UT-Arlington Chi Alpha to join the Yogo family and the team.
 We are excited and expectant for what the Lord will do in the lives of students at UT-Arlington!